juliobraganca/juliobraganca/README.md

 - UIKit and other iOS frameworks
 - Strong analytical and problem-solving skills

-### Education (Currently coursing)
+### Education
-- Backfront Academy: iOS Journey
+- Backfront Academy: iOS Journey (in progress)
-- 100 days of swift from Paul Hudson
+- 100 days of swift from Paul Hudson (in progress)
+- graduated in Accounting